International Teams FAQs

 Yes, you will need a passport valid for at least six months after your travel dates.
 For information on how to obtain or renew a passport, visit www.travel.state.gov/passport.
 Apply now!
 The process is long and beginning as soon as possible is advised.
 For passports needed within two weeks of travel, passport offices are located in Atlanta and New Orleans.
 You must make a reservation before visiting these offices.

 13. Do I need a visa?
 How do I get one?

 You will need a visa to enter each country.
 For Ecuador, you only need to fill out an application on the plane, and there is no charge.
-Presently, for Bolivia, Uganda and Zambia, you are able to fill out a visa form at the airport when you arrive in-country and pay a fee, in cash, to immediately receive your visa.
-For more information on specific countries, visit the SIFAT project pages for Bolivia, Ecuador, Uganda and Zambia.
+Presently, for Bolivia and Uganda, you are able to fill out a visa form at the airport when you arrive in-country and pay a fee, in cash, to immediately receive your visa.
+For more information on specific countries, visit the SIFAT project pages for Bolivia, Ecuador, and Uganda.

 14. Why do I have to fill out SIFAT-required forms?